Colorado River Timeline

 1922 Colorado River Compact Signed

 Negotiated by the seven basin states and the federal government, the 1922 Colorado River Compact defines the relationship between the Upper Basin states (Colorado, New Mexico, Utah and Wyoming) and the Lower Basin states (Arizona, California and Nevada).
 Recognizing the need each individual state would have to develop water at different times, the compact protects each state’s right to develop its allocation on its own time frame.
-Each basin has the right to develop and use 7.5 million acre-feet of river water annually.
+Each basin was allocated the right to use 7.5 million acre-feet of river water annually.
 Photo credit Bureau of Reclamation

 • 1928